A B2B Framework for Creating & Repurposing Pillar Content

 "How do we extract more value from the thinking we're already doing?"

-Pillar content is the practice of creating one in-depth, high-value piece of content on a consistent cadence, and then breaking it into smaller pieces to distribute across channels.
+Pillar content is the practice of creating one in-depth, high-value piece of content at a consistent cadence, then breaking it into smaller pieces to distribute across channels.

-Pillar content becomes your public thinking platform.
-It’s where:
+Pillar content becomes your public platform for thinking .
+It's where:

 • You develop your point of view